oscal-compass/compliance-trestle/README.md

 Our project welcomes external contributions.
 Please consult [contributing](https://oscal-compass.github.io/compliance-trestle/contributing/mkdocs_contributing/) to get started.

+## Code of Conduct

+Participation in the OSCAL Compass community is governed by the [Code of Conduct](https://github.com/oscal-compass/community/blob/main/CODE_OF_CONDUCT.md).

 ## License & Authors

 If you would like to see the detailed LICENSE click [here](LICENSE).